 Amusement parks are a great place to spend time together as a couple and unlock each other’s inner child.

-If you manage to be in New Orleans at just the right season, don’t miss this amusement park, especially the Carousel, which is only one of 100 such carousels and is listed on the National Register of Historic Places.
+If you manage to be in New Orleans in the summer or early fall, don’t miss this amusement park, especially the Carousel, which is only one of 100 such carousels and is listed on the National Register of Historic Places.

 Address: 7 Victory Ave, New Orleans, LA | 504-483-9402

 Hours: Vary depending on the season; check their website or call beforehand to confirm schedule